 Use Black And White

-It’s possible you will get photos where you don’t like the lighting or colors, and turning them to black and white can give your shots a whole new look.
+You may get photos where you don’t like the lighting or colors, and turning them to black and white can give your shots a whole new look.

 With the tips we’ve shared, mothers can improve their photography skills and take both candid and posed photos of their children.

-Now, grab your DSLR or smartphone and capture memories you’ll treasure forever.
+Grab your DSLR or smartphone and capture memories you’ll treasure forever.

 With these photography tips for moms, your scrapbooks will fill with beautiful memories frozen in time by your camera.